 In my last blog I talked about looking back to look forward and the last global AIDS conference in Amsterdam in 1992… thanks for the feedback received.

 Looking forward now to AIDS2018 much has changed – but much remains the same.… Read more

 This briefing paper outlines the ways in which ICASO sees the Global Fund continuing to engage with communities and civil society around the world.
-It was prepared in consultation with a number of key community representatives who have had a long history with working with the Global Fund.
-The paper clearly indicates how we believe that the Global Fund can extend its commitment to community engagement and partnership opportunities.… Read more
+It was prepared in consultation with a number of key community representatives who have had a long history with working with the Global Fund. … Read more

 Intervention by Jesus Aguais